thelogicalgrammar/evoModelsAdjectivesReimplementation/README.md

-# Reproduction of three models of the evolution of adjectival thresholds
+# Reimplementation of three models of the evolution of adjectival thresholds

 This repo contains rough and ready reproductions of three models of the evolution of adjectival thresholds.
 The papers are: